pagekey/website/content/blog/linux-kernel-1-compile-from-source.md

 If all is well, a reboot should use the new kernel.
 Try it now, and confirm the new kernel is in use with `uname -r`.

 Thanks for reading through - I hope you learned something!
-If you're hungry for more, read the [next article](), in which we will make some simple modifications to kernel source code.
+If you're hungry for more, read the [next article][part2], in which we will make some simple modifications to kernel source code.

-In an even [later article](), we'll be creating a basic kernel module.
+In an even [later article][part3], we'll be creating a basic kernel module.

 **Sources:**